 Advantages: We can come back anytime.
 Since we use an excellent, secure, indoor storage facility, our stuff is fairly safe from rodents and bugs.
 Our family and friends still talk to us when we return, since we haven’t worn out our welcome by storing our crap at their place for the past year.

 Tip!
-If you use a reputable storage company like National Storage, you can even store your stuff in a climate-controlled climate.
+If you use a reputable storage company, you can even store your stuff in a climate-controlled climate.
 You don’t have to worry if your stuff is safe and secure.
 You can even easily extend your storage period if you decide to travel longer, or pull your stuff out of storage quickly if you need to.

 Car storage.
 Field, barn or a lot of gravel

 We’ve always stored our vehicles outside when we travel.
 Twice we returned home to find our car a bit chewed up by mice, and with mouse turds here and there.

 We discovered the mouse turds the last time when Jordan asked why there were chocolate sprinkles on her car seat.
 Eww!
 We need to either pony up for indoor storage or invest in some mousetraps.
 Lots of mousetraps.

 We spread mothballs around the car (instead of inside where the smell tends to linger long after you’ve taken them out) but that had no effect.
 We were smart enough to remove all the food from the car, but I think that just angered the mice.
 They decided to nibble on any places our hands rested, including our turn signals and window controls.
 Now, we wash everything in our car before we go.

 If you’re in a tizzy about what to do with your vehicle, we’ve gone into a lot more detail about your options in this post.